-We are accredited for purity (P), other seed determination (OSD), germination (G), tetrazolium (TZ), moisture (M), and weight determination (1000wt).
-The lab is also accredited to perform on coated seed.
+We are accredited for purity (P), other seed determination (OSD), germination (G), tetrazolium (TZ), moisture (M), 1000 seed weight determination (1000wt), and endophyte (Lolium spp. and Festuca spp.).
+The lab is also accredited to perform testing on coated seed (except TZ).
 As long as the customer requests an approved ISTA test such as purity or germination, results for non-ISTA tests such as grow-out or ploidy can also be reported on the ISTA certificate under Other Determinations.

 SPECIES THAT CAN BE TESTED